walterhiggins/WMPJS/book-outline.md

    `js "He said \"No\""`

 #### Naming variables
-You can create as many variables as you like in Javascript.
+You can create as many variables as you like in JavaScript.
 There's no limit on the number of variables you can create.
 You'll notice that both the 'hearts' and 'healthMessage' variables use one-word names.
 I could not call the 'healthMessage' variable 'health message' because variable names cannot have space characters.
-There are a few other rules about what Javascript will accept as a valid variable name.
+There are a few other rules about what JavaScript will accept as a valid variable name.
 It doesn't like variable names that begin with numbers so `2player` is not a valid variable name but `player2` is.

-Javascript programmers - as a habit - generally use lowercase letters for variable names and if the variable name is made of two words joined together (as in `healthMessage`) then the first letter of the second word is usually uppercase.
-This style of variable naming is called Camel-Case and is considered 'Good Practice' among Javascript programmers.
+JavaScript programmers - as a habit - generally use lowercase letters for variable names and if the variable name is made of two words joined together (as in `healthMessage`) then the first letter of the second word is usually uppercase.
+This style of variable naming is called Camel-Case and is considered 'Good Practice' among JavaScript programmers.
 What this means is that using this naming convention makes it easier for programmers to read and understand each others (and their own) code.

 You can read more about CamelCase on WikiPedia http://en.wikipedia.org/wiki/CamelCase

 #### Making mistakes
 Feel free to experiment at this point.
 Create your own variables using your own numbers, strings and operators.
 If you make a mistake you'll see a long-winded error message in your console window.
 These error messages are called stack traces and they're the computers way of telling you something went wrong.
-Stack traces can be very useful for Java programmers but not so useful for Javascript.
-Remember - the Minecraft Server software is written in Java not Javascript.
+Stack traces can be very useful for Java programmers but not so useful for JavaScript.
+Remember - the Minecraft Server software is written in Java not JavaScript.
 You can think of ScriptCraft (the plugin you use when you type the `js` command in the server console) as a translator.
-It translates the Javascript code you type into Java code so that the server can understand it.
-If the Javascript code doesn't make sense then the translation won't work.
+It translates the JavaScript code you type into Java code so that the server can understand it.
+If the JavaScript code doesn't make sense then the translation won't work.

 Don't worry about making mistakes.
 Making mistakes is an essential part of learning something new.
 Computers are finicky about code and will point-blank refuse to execute code that isn't correct.
 We humans are good at conversation because we allow for errors and can make pretty good guesses at what someone else means even when there's background noise.
 Computers on the other hand are pretty dumb and aren't able to guess at what you really meant if your code isn't correct.
 The good news is every time you make a mistake you learn something new.
 Each of the following statements will cause an error: